If This Theory Is Correct, This Is When Khloé & Kylie Will Announce Their Pregnancies

 Let's assume Khloé and Kylie's babies were conceived in May, as they're both reportedly due in February.
 The sisters would have likely learned of their pregnancies in June or July; the rest of the world found out in September.

 From episode 5 on, KUWTK is finally covering events that happened in August and September, though time jumps still occur.
-With just four episodes, including tonight's holiday special, remaining in the first half of the current season, there's a small window for all this baby news to be addressed.
+With just four episodes, including a Christmas special, remaining in the first half of the current season, there's a small window for all this baby news to be addressed.

-We'll spare you the nitty-gritty timeline analysis, but the bottom line is that it's likely Khloé and Kylie will break their news in the December 10 or December 17 episodes, right before the midseason hiatus.
+We'll spare you the nitty-gritty timeline analysis, but the bottom line is that it's likely Khloé and Kylie will break their news in the last two December episodes right before the midseason hiatus.
 Any later, and the babies will beat them to the punch.

-This is all speculation, of course, but it may be worth clearing your Sundays for the next four weeks anyway.
+This is all speculation, of course, but it may be worth making sure you watch the next few episodes anyway.
 Kris Jenner wouldn't have it any other way.

 Read These Stories Next: